Riddle Box

 Riddle Box is the third studio album by the American hip hop duo Insane Clown Posse, released in 1995 on Battery Records and Island Records in association with Psychopathic Records.
 It is the third Joker's Card in the group's Dark Carnival mythology.
-It was released a second time by Battery Records and Jive Records.
-In 2008 it was re-released on a Riddle Box vinyl record.
+It was also released a second time by Battery Records and Jive Records.

 The album was the first Insane Clown Posse album in which the group worked with studio vocalist and guitarist Rich Murrell, who would work with the group throughout much of their career under the name Legz Diamond.
 It was released in four different versions, and earned a gold certification by the Recording Industry Association of America (RIAA).
 In 2008, Riddle Box was re-released on vinyl double LP format.
 In 2015, Psychopathic Records reissued the album in a 20th anniversary edition, featuring bonus tracks.

 Unsatisfied with their contract with Jive Records, Insane Clown Posse's manager, Alex Abbiss, set up a deal which would sign the group with Hollywood Records.
 During the two days between their Jive contract expiring and being signed to Hollywood Records, ICP recorded and independently released an EP on Psychopathic Records.
 The EP, titled Tunnel of Love, was released June 11, 1996.